GSA-TTS/identity-handbook/_articles/glossary.md

 Token valid for one use.
 See https://en.wikipedia.org/wiki/One-time_password

 ### Passcode
 A **passcode** works like a password but uses only numbers.
-In previous iterations, login.gov used **one-time passcode** to refer to the six-digit code sent during phone confirmation.
+In previous iterations, Login.gov used **one-time passcode** to refer to the six-digit code sent during phone confirmation.
 However, usability tests suggested that the one-two sequence of **two-factor authentication** and **one-time passcode** might be misleading to non-experts.
 * In technical documentation, use **one-time passcode** on first reference, OTP on second.
 Don’t use **one-time password** or **TOTP** unless it is clearly explained as an alternate term.
 * Never use these alternatives in the interface.
 Instead, **use "security code"** to refer to any OTP sent to confirm device ownership.